 So, what activities can you do, from educational games to places to take a 1 year old?

-These list of things to teach a 1 year old is for the mom who wants a good balance of intentional teaching but using everyday activities.
-The mom who knows it’s less about formal teaching and more about guiding her kids and providing the environment to do so.
+This list of things to teach a 1 year old is for the parent who wants a good balance of intentional teaching but with everyday activities.
+The one who knows it’s less about formal teaching and more about guiding her child and providing the environment to do so.

 Take a look at these easy things to teach a 1 year old, perfect to run through when you’re low on ideas or want to create a lesson plan:

 1. Early literacy

 It always comes back to reading.
 So long as you’re reading all the time with your 1 year old, he’ll learn everything he needs when it comes to early literacy.
 Research shows that kids learn vocabulary words when they’re read to, preparing them well for when they eventually go to school.